7 November 2018

 He returned to Yale for his senior year and signed up for another year of Mandarin study, but like many graduating seniors, he still felt completely uncertain about what lay ahead for him after he received his diploma.
 Would he be able to maintain his connection to China?
 Although he was deeply interested in China, he was not quite ready to fully move his life there.
 He liked the idea of flying back and forth between the U.S. and China on business, but didn’t think it would be realistic to find a job that would allow him to do that.
 In the end, he decided that applying for jobs with ad agencies would be a decent compromise, figuring that the skills gained would translate well to international business.

-As luck would have it, just a few months after he started his first job as a junior account planner, a family friend informed him about a unique opening at Mark Cuban Companies that ultimately became the position Ryan holds today.
+As luck would have it, just a few months after he started his first job as a junior account planner at an advertising company, a family friend informed him about a unique opening at Mark Cuban Companies that ultimately became the position Ryan holds today.
 His extensive experience in China and Mandarin knowledge has proven very useful in this capacity, as he spends much of his time strategizing about how to elevate the Mavericks brand in China.

 Anyone familiar with China knows that the NBA has a huge following in the country.
 The NBA is the most-followed league on Chinese social media and China is the number one international market for NBA merchandise sales.
 Seeing huge potential in this market, the company decided to ramp up their efforts to engage their Chinese fans.
 With his experience in filmmaking, Ryan started doing videos in Chinese that were recaps of the week in Mavericks basketball news.
 Ryan was able to use his language skills in writing the script, sending it to a friend who was a native speaker for editing, and then filming himself speaking in Chinese for a Chinese audience.